ctrlplusb/easy-peasy/README.md

 Attach derived state (i.e. is calculated from other parts of your state) to your store.

+The results of your selectors will be cached, and will only be recomputed if the state that they depend on changes.
+You may be familiar with `reselect` - this feature provides you with the same benefits.

 #### Arguments

   - selector (Function, required)